LostRuins/lite.koboldai.net/README.md

 - Concedo

+Changelog of KoboldAI Lite 23 Mar 2023:
+- Integrated spellbook by Scale AI as a custom endpoint.
+- Added support for specifying a fixed port in local mode, using the URL parameters local=1&port=(port)
+- Added autosave upon ending of edit mode.
+- Save file hint remembers last known filename when opening.

 Changelog of KoboldAI Lite 13 Mar 2023:
 - Added support for the new replacement_filter on image horde!
 This should hopefully reduce frustration from being flagged for false positives when generating images.
 - Added Horde registration signup link visible for anonymous users.